More Intimacy? Investigate The Meaning Of “Loaded” Words

 And There Are Side Benefits…

-When you use this strategy with genuine curiosity, the other person will also feel more cared for.
-This is because you’re taking the time to investigate and go deeper into the conversation.
+When you use this strategy with genuine curiosity, the other person will also feel better and more cared for because you’re taking the time to investigate and go deeper into the conversation.
 It sends the message, “what you have to say matters to me!”

 As you practice moving into curiosity, it will also slow down your reactions when you hear something that doesn’t match your way of thinking.
 It is very common for a couple to get upset when they hear something that doesn’t match their paradigm.
 Use this tool to minimize potential conflict.